Josian2004/s3-portfolio/Individual/README.md

 So in the autumn break of 2022, I bought a HP Workstation from Marktplaats and repurposed it as a home server.
 I deleted Windows and installed Ubuntu because Linux is just way better and faster for a server than Windows.\
 Before I had bought this server, I came across a few issues with my CI/CD.
 First of all, the Docker Hub only allows for one free private repository which isn't enough for both my webapp and server so I would need to host my own registry somewhere.
 Second of all, Fontys doesn't have any shared GitLab-runners...
 So I needed to host these myself aswell.
 And lastly, I needed a place to deploy my app with the posibility to expose it to the internet.

-I now have a Docker Registry, two GitLab-Runners and ofcourse my whole MCST Application running on my server and they are accessible via my domain josian.nl, I have also set up a [Nginx](https://www.nginx.com/) Reverse Proxy so I can use fancy sub-domains like mcst.josian.nl for my apps instead of ugly ports after my urls.
+I now have a Docker Registry, two GitLab-Runners, a Lighthouse CI Server, a SonarQube server and ofcourse my whole MCST Application running on my server and they are accessible via my domain josian.nl, I have also set up a [Nginx](https://www.nginx.com/) Reverse Proxy so I can use fancy sub-domains like mcst.josian.nl for my apps instead of ugly ports after my urls.
 With the use of [LetsEncrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/) I secured my applications with SSL-certificates and HTTPS, this also gives me the posibility to build my app into a PWA.

 I know this has nothing to do with my learning outcomes for this semester, but I've learned alot of other skills like basic infrastructure and security while setting this up which I feel are also important as a software engineer and it was ofcourse fun to do.